bogdanvuk/bdp/doc/source/tutorial.rst

    template.method(other, pos=1)

 These methods will position the *template* over, below, to the right or left of the passed *other* template.
 The *nodesep* attribute of the *other* template determines the spacing that should be made between the templates.
-The *nodesep* attibute value is multiplied by the passed *pos* argument.
+The *nodesep* attribute value is multiplied by the passed *pos* argument.

 The method *align* can be used to position two templates in such a way that their points (*other* and *own*) passed as arguments to this method, become overlapped::